 How long do you have the catch a Pokémon you're tracking?

 Pokémon generally spawn for 30 minutes.
-On rare occaisions, they may spanw for 60 minutes.
+On rare occasions, they may spawn for 60 minutes.
 Don't count on the longer time, though.
 If you're looking on your screen when a Pokémon pops up on Nearby, consider 30 minutes the longest you have to get it.
 If the Pokémon is already on Nearby when you start playing, then you have to hustle.
 There's no way to tell how far into the 30 min. or 60 min. you are.

 What happens if a Pokémon disappears just before you get to it?

-There's no worse feeling than hauling but to get to the PokéStop that has the Pokémon you're tracking only to watch it de-spawn just before you arrive.
+There's no worse feeling than racing to the Pokémon you're tracking only to watch it disappear from Nearby or Sightings just before you arrive.
 Especially if it was in a hard-to-get-to place, late at night, cold outside, or yes to all of that.

 Luckily, there's a "grace period".
 If you keep going to the PokéStop and you get there quickly, chances are the Pokémon will still spawn for you, even if you no longer see it on Nearby.